nbpayne/deskandstudio/_posts/2026-06-14-photo-studio-hire-in-sydney-s-inner-west.md

 ## Frequently Asked Questions

-**Where is your photo studio located?** We are in Petersham, in Sydney's Inner West, across from Norton Street in Leichhardt.
+**Where is your photo studio located?** We are in Petersham, in Sydney’s Inner West, across from Norton Street in Leichhardt.
 We are close to Marrickville, Stanmore, Newtown and Annandale, and easy to reach by car or public transport.

 **What can I hire at your Inner West studio?** You can hire our photo studio, dry hire lighting and backdrop packages, join a workshop, or book a desk in our coworking space.
 Many people combine a few of these in one visit.